kaazing/docker.tutorials/kwic/1-simple/README.md

     $ docker-compose up
     ```

     It may take a few moments for all of the containers to start.
+It's probably ready when you see something like the following lines in the log output on the screen:

+    ```
+    example.com_1  | INFO  [wsn#4 172.32.0.5:36764] OPENED: (#00000004: kzg wsn, server, ws://example.com:80/kwic => ws://example.com/kwic)
+    example.com_1  | INFO  [wsn#6 172.32.0.5:36766] OPENED: (#00000006: kzg wsn, server, ws://example.com:80/kwic => ws://example.com/kwic)
+    onprem_1       | INFO  [wsn#5 172.32.0.5:36764] OPENED: (#00000005: kzg wsn, client, ws://example.com:80/kwic => ws://example.com/kwic)
+    onprem_1       | INFO  [wsn#6 172.32.0.5:36766] OPENED: (#00000006: kzg wsn, client, ws://example.com:80/kwic => ws://example.com/kwic)
+    ```

+    Those lines indicate that the on-prem instance established a reverse connection to the cloud instance.
+Since there are two services with reverse connectivity – **service A** and **service C** – we expect to see two pair of log lines (for a total of 4 lines).

 1. In another terminal window, test **client A** connecting to **server A** using netcat.
 Once it is connected, type `hello` and hit Enter.
 You will see your message echoed back.
 Type some more messages if you like, pressing Enter each time.
 When done, press Ctrl-C to exit netcat.